Geeksltd/Matrix/Docs/System/DateTime/AddMilliseconds.md

 ## Remarks
 - It returns a new DateTime, but does not change the value of this DateTime (as it's immutable anyway).
-- fractional milliseconds are rounded before performing the addition; For example, 1.5 is equivalent to 1 milliseconds and 5000 ticks, where one millisecond = 10000 ticks.
+- fractional milliseconds are rounded before performing the addition; For example, 1.5 is equivalent to 20000 ticks, where one millisecond = 10000 ticks.